ncezid-biome/datasets/SPECIFICATION.md

 ### Sample information

 Some fields are required and are marked with :heavy_check_mark:.
-Other fields are optional but require `NA` or `-` if the information is not present.
+Other fields are optional but require `-` if the information is not present.
 These fields are marked with :eight_spoked_asterisk:.
 Other fields are optional and are marked with :negative_squared_cross_mark:.
+You must use `-` to indicate absence.

 | Field         | Required? | Description | example    |
 | ------------- | --------- | ----------- | ---------- |